 - Chatham - Jill Goldsmith, Town Manager

-- Dennis - Elizabeth Sullivan, Assistant Town Administrator
+- Dennis - Taylor Cobb, Assistant Town Administrator

 - Eastham - David Schropfer, Barnstable County Human Rights Commission